 Surely you know that our Black ancestors were in slavery 200 years ago (although some states will work hard to make sure your children never learn).
 A lesser-known period of the Black struggle in the United States was the 100 years or so after slavery many of our people spent working on the old plantations under a system called sharecropping.
 This is not ancient history; sharecropping persisted until the Civil Rights Movement in the mid-1960s, and in some areas even longer.

 Not long after the Civil War, Southern states passed laws forbidding Black people from going into many professions and trades.
 These laws forced many Blacks to have to return for their former masters on the plantations they had just left.
-So, the plantation owners agreed with their former slaves to give them a piece of land to live on, to loan them seed and tools to work the land, and then be paid back the rent and the loans from a share of the crop – hence, sharecropping.
+So, the plantation owners agreed with their former slaves to give them a piece of land to live on, to loan them seed and tools to work the land,

 Problems for the freed Blacks quickly arose.
 Most freed Blacks could not read, and would not be allowed to examine the plantation owner’s books even if they could read.
 Therefore, they were unable to know if high interest charges were placed into their contracts for seed and material they were loaned, and they were unable to examine the plantation owner’s records to see if the crop produced was big enough to pay back their debts.
 Thus, the plantation owners had our ancestors coming and going.